Johnson-Lindenstrauss Lemma Guided Network for Efficient 3D Medical Segmentation: Methodology

 where $C_{\mathrm{group}}$ is the number of channels per group.

 Due to the lack of $N$ in the vision domain, we empirically approximate $N(M,v)$ using $\hat{N}(M,v)=(M\cdot v)^{\alpha}$, where $\alpha$ is related to the difficulty of the segmentation task at hand.
 We conduct ablation studies on datasets with the richest modality heterogeneity and data distribution to identify the most generalizable scaling factor, which we use to obtain a lower bound on the group size of the convolution layers in each network stage.
 As analyzed in the Appendix~\ref{appendix:detials_jl_group_size}, we will use $\left\{C_{\mathrm{group}}^k\right\}_{k=1}^4 = \left\{n,2n,2n,4n\right\}$ as the group size for each stage of our network, where $n\in \mathbb{N}$ is determined from the most challenging AutoPET-II~\citep{AutoPET-II} dataset to ensure multi-organ generalization capability.
+Appendix~\ref{appendix:detials_jl_group_size} further provides detailed derivations, including the covering-number motivated parametrization and the rationale behind our empirical approximation.